azerndo/cats-in-asia/README.md

 To run the `MySQLConnectionDemo` directory, execute the following commands on the terminal.

-First, navigate to the `MySQLConnectionDemo` directory and install the necessary dependencies:
+First, navigate to the `MySQLConnectionDemo` directory and run `dotnet run`

 ```sh
 cd MySQLConnectionDemo; dotnet restore